zipeng-liu/devHouse/README.md

 ### Armaan:
 I worked on the following tasks:

-1. <Insert Some Task Here> - This task is responsible for xyz functionality.
+1. Worked on auth authentication  - This task is responsible for authentication and sessions.
+2. Worked on authe controller  - This task involved me working on login and logout with sessions, also included deserialize and serialize.
-2. <Insert Some Task Here> - This task is responsible for xyz functionality.
+3. Implemented configuration for password - This task is responsible for establishing secure and efficient protocols for user authentication.
-3. <Insert Some Task Here> - This task is responsible for xyz functionality.
+4. Worked with Tailwind for errors - This task is responsible for errors, this made error messages show up in the login and registration.

+I also needed to research on Youtube and Google the following things:
+1.https://flowbite.com/docs/components/alerts/ -  To figureout how I can get errors to show up, I found alerts to be the simpliest way to get alert pop ups when an error occured.

 ### Ademi:
 I worked on the following tasks: